kapuic/hassio-mihomo/README.md

 [![Add to Home Assistant][addon-badge]][addon]

-A Home Assistant add-on for running [Mihomo][mihomo] (formerly Clash.Meta) as a transparent proxy with advanced routing capabilities.
+A Home Assistant add-on repository for running [Mihomo][mihomo] (formerly Clash.Meta) as a transparent proxy with advanced routing capabilities.

+**Note**: This is a Home Assistant add-on repository.
+The add-on files are located in the `mihomo-addon` directory.

 ## About